chromaway/ngcccbase/doc/exchange.md

 Generate an address for the asset
 ----------------------------------
-If everything worked, it is time for the other party to generate an address to which you can transfer 10 shares.
+If everything worked, it is time for the other party to generate an address to which you can transfer the 10 shares.

     other_partys_client.newaddress('foo_inc')